Cesare Battisti (militant)

+He is also a fiction author, having written 15 novels.

 Youth and PAC membership

 Cesare Battisti was born in 1954 at Cisterna di Latina, near Latina.
 He left the classical lyceum he was attending in 1971, engaged in petty crime, and then moved on to more serious offenses.

-In 1976, he moved to Milan, and took part in activities of the PAC, an autonomist Marxist group which conducted armed struggle, and which had a "horizontal", decentralized structure, opposed to the centralist organization of the Red Brigades (BR).
+In 1976, he moved to Milan, and took part in the activities of the Armed Proletarians for Communism (PAC), an autonomist Marxist group which conducted armed struggle, and which had a "horizontal", decentralized structure, opposed to the centralist organization of the Red Brigades (BR).
 The organization, which counted approximately 60 members, had its roots in Barona, a district in the south of Milan.

 Four assassinations were committed by the PAC: Antonio Santoro, a prison guard accused by the PAC of mistreatment of prisoners (on 6 June 1978 in Udine); jeweler Pierluigi Torregiani, who had shot and killed a robber in an act of self-defense (on 16 February 1979 in Milan); Lino Sabbadin, a butcher and member of the neo-fascist Italian Social Movement (on the same date, near Mestre); and DIGOS agent Andrea Campagna, who had participated in the first arrests in the Torregiani case (on 19 April 1979 in Milan).
 The PAC also engaged in several robberies.

-The murder of Torregiani and Sabbadin had been decided by the PAC because both of them had killed militants in the past.
-Torregiani was killed as revenge in front of his 13-year-old son, who was also shot by his father as a result of a tragic error.
-The son was left paralysed, and the paraplegic Torregiani considers now that, in any case, Battisti is responsible for the shooting, and should serve his sentence in jail: "It's not about the person of Cesare Battisti," he declared to the national press agency ANSA, "It's in order that everyone understands that, sooner or later, those who have committed such serious crimes should pay for their faults."
+The murder of Torregiani and Sabbadin had been decided upon by the PAC because both of them had previously killed left-wing militants.
+Torregiani was killed in revenge in front of his 13-year-old son, who was also accidentally shot by his father.
+The son was left paraplegic and considers Battisti to be responsible for the shooting.
+"It's not about the person of Cesare Battisti," he declared to the national press agency ANSA, "It's in order that everyone understands that, sooner or later, those who have committed such serious crimes should pay for their faults."

 First trial and escape

-Cesare Battisti was arrested and jailed in Italy on 26 February 1979, sentenced to 12 and a half years in prison for participation in an "armed group" ("partecipazione a banda armata").
-He was sentenced on the ground of material evidence and testimony provided by two "collaboratori di giustizia" (defendants who testified against their former accomplice) who benefitted from lighter sentences for their testimony.
+Cesare Battisti was arrested and jailed in Italy on 26 February 1979, then sentenced to 12 and a half years in prison for participation in an "armed group" ("partecipazione a banda armata").
+He was sentenced on the grounds of material evidence and testimony provided by two "collaboratori di giustizia" (defendants who testified against their former accomplice) who benefitted from lighter sentences for their testimony.
 The status of "collaboratore di giustizia", also popularly known as pentito, was established by anti-terrorist legislation enacted during this period.

-PAC members organised his escape on 4 October 1981, while he was in Frosinone prison.
-Battisti fled to Paris and then Puerto Escondido, Oaxaca, Mexico, very shortly afterward.
+PAC militants organised Battisti's escape on 4 October 1981, from Frosinone prison.
+He fled to Paris and then Puerto Escondido, Oaxaca, Mexico, very shortly afterwards.
 While in Mexico, he founded a literary review, Via Libre, which is still active.
 He also participated in the creation of the Book Festival of Managua, Nicaragua, and organised the first Graphic Arts Biennal in Mexico.
 Battisti began to write at the suggestion of Paco Ignacio Taibo II and collaborated with various newspapers.